Relative Gieseker's problem on $F$-divided bundles: The relative Gieseker's problem

-\begin{Lemma} Let $f: X\to Y$ be a genuinely ramified finite morphism of normal projective $k$-varieties.
-Then for any slope stable reflexive sheaf $E$ on $Y$ the reflexivized pullback $f^{[*]}E$ is also slope stable. \end{Lemma}

-\begin{proof} Let $L$ be a splitting field of the function field $K(X)$ over $K(Y)$ and let $Z$ be the normalization of $X$ in $L$.
-Then we have finite morphisms $Z\to X\to Y$ and it sufficient to prove that the reflexivized pullback of $E$ to $Z$ is stable.
-So in the following we can assume that the extension $K(X)/K(Y)$ is Galois with a finite Galois group $G$.
-Now let us consider the socle $S$ of $f^{[*]}E$.
-Because of its uniqueness $S$ is invariant unfer the action of $G$ and hence it descends to a subsheaf of $E$.
-Since $E$ is stable this implies that $S=f^{[*]}E$.
-Since $S$ is a direct sum of slope stable sheaves and we have $k=\End E\simeq \End f^{[*]}E$ by Corollary \ref{fully-faithful-for-finite-morphism}, this implies that $f^{[*]}E$ is slope stable. \end{proof}

-Using the above facts the following theorem can be proven by adapting the arguments from the proof of \cite[Theorem 1.1]{Biswas-Parameswaran-Kumar2025} dealing with smooth varieties.
+Using the above facts, the following theorem can be proven by adapting the arguments from the proof of \cite[Theorem 1.1]{Biswas-Parameswaran-Kumar2025}, which treats the case of smooth varieties.
 We omit the proof.
 It should be noted, however, that the proof of \cite[Theorem 1.1]{Biswas-Parameswaran-Kumar2025} contains an error in the claim that one can spread out infinitely many bundles simultaneously.
-This issue can be easily corrected by constructing a model for the Zariski closure of the framed bundles in the representation scheme (see an application of this technique below in the proof of Theorem \ref{faithful-flatness-for-morphisms}).
+This issue can be easily corrected by constructing a model for the Zariski closure of the framed bundles in the representation scheme (see an application of this technique below in the proof of Theorem \ref{isomorphism-for-morphisms}).